5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Currently the ContainerImage does not support relations to initiate from.

 ### GET Data/ContainerImage/instace/{id}
-Get the container associated with the specified instance.
+Get the container images associated with the specified instance.

 Param:

-* id -  d3f31c7e-8b6c-43d7-9cb5-99838ed27880  provide the guid id for the instance entities associated with the container images.
+* id - provide the guid id for the instance entity associated with the container images ex. d3f31c7e-8b6c-43d7-9cb5-99838ed27880.

 Return: